outmoded/hapijs.com/lib/tutorials/en_US/auth.md

 ## <a name="cookie" /> hapi-auth-cookie

 [hapi-auth-cookie](https://github.com/hapijs/hapi-auth-cookie) is a plugin that will store a cookie in the users browser once they are authenticated.
 This has the option of keeping the user logged in, even after they leave the site.
 Here is an example of setting up `hapi-auth-cookie`:

-Note:  In this example, we are using the `vision` plugin with `handlebars` to serve our pages.
-For more info, please see the [views tutorial](/tutorials/views)
+In this example, the home route, "/", is restricted and can only be accessed once a user has authenticated themselves:

 ```js
 'use strict';